Catalog Advanced Search

 A free webinar series for ASLA members hosted by the ASLA Climate & Biodiversity Action Committee

-The CBAC leads the implementation of the ASLA Climate Action Plan.
+The CBAC leads the implementation of the ASLA Climate & Biodiversity Action Plan.
 Join climate and biodiversity action leaders for a webinar series exploring innovative strategies for decarbonization, biodiversity conservation, and climate resilience.

 This series is designed to expand knowledge within the profession to achieve the plan’s Vision for 2040 – All landscape architecture projects will simultaneously:

-• Achieve zero embodied and operational emissions and increase carbon sequestration
+• Achieve zero greenhouse gas emissions and double carbon sequestration from business as usual.

-• Provide significant economic benefits in the form of measurable ecosystem services, health co-benefits, sequestration, and green jobs
+• Provide significant economic benefits in the form of measurable ecosystem services, co-benefits, and livelihoods.

-• Address climate injustices, empower communities, and increase equitable distribution of climate investments
+• Address climate and biodiversity injustices, amplify the power of communities, and increase the equitable distribution of climate and biodiversity investments.

 This webinar series is underwritten by